Soft Spelt Flour Hot Dog Buns

 Both methods:

-• Roll each piece into a "hot dog roll" shape of around 14cm long.
-Turn the ends over, and tuck them under (pinching the edges).
+- Roll each piece into a "hot dog roll" shape of around 14cm long.
+Fold the edges into the middle all the way around and pinch to seal the seams.

-• Place the rolls on a large baking tray lined with grease proof paper.
+- Place the rolls, seam side down, on a large baking tray lined with grease proof paper.
 I like to position my buns close together so that they merge, as this creates softer buns.
 To do this, they need a space of only 1-2cm between them.
 If you would prefer the buns to not spread into each other, make sure you have more space between them.

-• Bake for 10 minutes, just until the tops are nice and brown.
-Remove from the oven and allow to cool completely.
+- Bake for 10 minutes, in a lower part of the oven, just until the tops are nice and brown.
+Remove from the oven and allow to cool completely before stuffing with your favourite sausage.
+Enjoy!

 Notes